Ray on ROCm installation#

 6 min read time

-Ray is a unified framework for scaling AI and Python applications from your laptop to a full cluster, without changing your code.
-Ray consists of a core distributed runtime and a set of AI libraries for simplifying machine learning computations.
+Ray is a unified framework, consisting of a core distributed runtime and a set of AI libraries for simplifying machine learning computations.

 Note